 A worthy military career

-Bea attended the first Women Reservists school at Hunter College in New York for basic training.
-She was then sent to the Marine headquarters in Washington, D.C., where she worked as a typist.
-Feeling her past experience would be more valuable elsewhere, she requested a transfer to the Motor Transport School at Camp Lejeune in North Carolina.
+Bea Arthur attended the first Women’s Reservists school at Hunter College in New York for basic training.
+She was then sent to the Marine headquarters in Washington, DC, where she worked as a typist.
+Feeling her past experience would be more valuable elsewhere, she requested a transfer to the Motor Transport School at Camp Lejeune, North Carolina.
 The request was granted in June 1943.

 A year into her enlistment, Bea married fellow Marine, Private Robert Aurthur.
 She adopted his surname, requesting it appear on all official military documents.
 She kept this name after the couple divorced, altering it slightly into her famous stage name.

-Between 1944 and 1945, Bea served at the U.S. Marine Corps Air Station (USMCAS) in Cherry Point, North Carolina.
+Between 1944-45, Bea served at the US Marine Corps Air Station (USMCAS) in Cherry Point, North Carolina.
 While there, she worked as a driver and a dispatcher.
 According to records, she received just one misconduct report during this time, in late 1944.
 She’d contracted a venereal disease, which left her “incapacitated for duty” for five weeks.
 The resulting punishment was a dock in pay for that length of time.

 An embodiment of her Golden Girls character

-One thing Bea’s Official Military Personnel File (OMPF) taught us is she was the embodiment of Dorothy Zbornak.
+One thing Bea Arthur’s Official Military Personnel File (OMPF) taught us is she was the embodiment of Dorothy Zbornak.
 Her superiors noted she showed “meticulous good taste,” and was known for being “over aggressive” and “argumentative” — not unlike her Golden Girls character!

 Her file also states she was “officious — but probably a good worker if she has her own way!”

 Her big break came when she appeared as Maude Findlay on All in the Family.
-The role landed its own spin-off show, which ran for 6 years.
-She later went on to star in The Golden Girls from 1985 to 1993, securing Bea Arthur’s status as a television icon.
+The role landed its own spin-off show, which ran for six years.
+She later went on to star in The Golden Girls from 1985-93, securing her’s status as a television icon.

 Despite her eagerness to serve, Bea largely kept her military service a secret.
 When asked about the topic during a 2001 interview with The Television Academy Foundation, she denied having ever served, saying, “Oh, no. No.”

-It wasn’t until 2010, a year after her death from lung cancer, that her OMPF became public record and the true extent of her service known.
+It wasn’t until 2010, a year after her death from lung cancer, that Bea Arthur’s OMPF became public record and the true extent of her service known.